Arie/serveme/README.md

 5. Edit the seed data in db/seeds.rb
 6. Change the value of variable `chdir` in config/thin.yml to the path to your app: `chdir: /path/to/the/application`
 7. Setup and migrate the databases: rake db:create db:migrate db:seed RAILS_ENV=production
-8. Setup a cronjob to deal with the reservations, here's an example: `*/1 * * * * /bin/bash -l -c 'cd /path/to/the/application; bundle exec rake environment reservations:end reservations:start RAILS_ENV=production' >/dev/null 2>&1`
+8. Start the cronic scheduler to deal with planned reservations: `script/cronic -d -l log/cronic.log -P tmp/pids/cronic.pid`
 9. Start the webserver: `thin -C config/thin.yml start`
 10. Add `exec reservation.cfg` to the server.cfg of the gameserver